Scotland's Great Trails

 Gairlochy has two bed and breakfasts.
 There are further alternative b&b options and hotels at Spean Bridge which is around 5km off route.
 There is also a campsite at Torness, 2km from Gairlochy.

 Laggan Locks has only the Great Glen Hostel.
 There is a shop at the Well of the Seven Heads, just over a kilometre offroute on the A82 up the north side of Loch Oich.
-Invergarry (4km off route) has a range of bed and breakfasts together with 2 hotels.
+Invergarry (passed on the link route variation only) has a range of bed and breakfasts together with 2 hotels, and the Saddle Mountain Hostel.

 Fort Augustus is a small town with shops and offers a choice of both bed and breakfasts, hotels, an independent hostel and campsite.